nadavgreen/unit-6-final/README.md

 ---

-The read/:id enpoint on the genres path allows you to get a specific genre based on id
+The read/:id endpoint on the genres path allows you to get a specific genre based on id

 ```id = YOUR DATA```